 If you use your private vehicle for business driving and you are not reimbursed by your employer for these expenses, you can claim mileage allowance relief through the HMRC mileage scheme.

-To claim HMRC mileage, you need to follow the following steps:
+To claim HMRC mileage, you need to follow the below outlined steps:

 - Log your business mileage in compliant HMRC records throughout the year.